-'Counterparty risk' In the context of Risk Weighted Assets by Risk, a component of risk weighted assets that represents the risk of loss in derivative, repo and similar transactions resulting from the default of the counterparty.
+'Counterparty risk' In the context of Risk Weighted Assets by Risk, a component of risk weighted assets that represents the risk of loss in derivatives, repurchase agreements and similar transactions resulting from the default of the counterparty.

 'Coverage ratio' Impairment allowances as a percentage of credit risk loan balances.